emnehls/SH_scRNAseq/SH_scRNAseq.md

 ### Looking at expression of predetermined genes

 The second is by asking what the expression profile is of makers that we know are associated with different cell types.
+This can also be used to visualize differentially epxressed genes separated by condition.
+For example, the plots of antigen presentation genes towards the end were differentially expressed by bulk RNAseq.

 ```r